 AWARDS: Australian Police Medal, National Medal

-A career police officer with over 30 years of experience, Mr Zanetti joined the WA Police in 1981 as a police cadet and graduated from the Academy in 1983.
-After five years of service in metropolitan police stations and the Tactical Response Group, he commenced as a detective and worked in Districts and specialist areas for the next 15 years.
+Mr Zanetti is an Assistant Commissioner at Western Australia Police.
+He graduated from the Academy in 1983 and after five years of service in metropolitan police stations and the Tactical Response Group, commenced as a detective and worked in Districts and specialist areas for the next 15 years.

 On being promoted to Inspector at the Internal Affairs Unit in 2003, Mr Zanetti assisted with Kennedy Royal Commission reforms and was instrumental in the implementation of a professional standards early intervention system which has since been adopted in agencies across Australia and in New Zealand.